Supplementary data: Nova Scotia

 Caveats/limitations:

-- The denominator includes only those cancer patients who have a history of IV Chemotherapy in the past year.
-These patients represent 17% of all cancer patients who died in 2018.
+- The denominator includes only cancer patients who have a history of IV Chemotherapy in their last year of life.

 - Unable to report on oral chemotherapy.